 One unique feature of this model is how flat it folds up.
 You can even lower the console and side handles to slide this treadmill under a bed.
 There is a 600W, low-noise motor that propels a 14-inch wide by 38-inch long tread belt.

 If you forget to turn off your treadmill when you've finished a workout, this machine has an automatic shutoff after it's idle for 30-minutes.
 While it's an inexpensive treadmill, the Confidence Power Plus is still sturdy enough to rate at a 250 max user weight limit.
-Buy it here
+Check price here.

 7. Sunny Health & Fitness Manual Treadmill